Formation of Singularities and Existence of Global Continuous Solutions for the Compressible Euler Equations: Basic setup

 Finally, we define the {\it compression and rarefaction characters} for the isentropic case which generalize the definition of compression and rarefaction simple waves to the local sense.

 \begin{definition} The local compression/rarefaction characters for a $C^1$ solution of the isentropic Euler equations \eqref{p1}--\eqref{p2} are

 \end{definition}

-Although this definition was not exactly stated in Lax \cite{lax2}, the result on some cases of $2\times2$ hyperbolic conservation laws can be explained as follows: {\it The singularity forms in a finite time if and only if there exists some backward or forward compression in the sense of Definition {\rm \ref{def1}}}.
-Thus, this definition on the compression and rarefaction gives a clean cut on the formation of singularities.
+Although this definition was not exactly stated in Lax \cite{lax2}, the result for some cases of $2\times2$ hyperbolic conservation laws can be explained as follows: {\it The singularity forms in a finite time if and only if there exists some backward or forward compression in the sense of Definition {\rm \ref{def1}}}.
+Thus, this definition of the compression and rarefaction gives a clean cut for the formation of singularities.